 Venue: Council Chamber - Town Hall, Huddersfield.
 View directions

-To approve the minutes of the meeting of the Committee held on 1st November 2022.
+To approve the Minutes of the meeting of the Council Meeting held on 17 January 2024.

-The Councillors will be asked to say if there are any items on the Agenda in which they have disclosable pecuniary interests, which would prevent them from participating in any discussion of the items or participating in any vote upon the items, or any other interests.
+Members will be asked to advise if there are any items on the Agenda in which they have a disclosable pecuniary interest, or any other interests, which may prevent them from participating in the discussion or vote on any of the items.

 No interests were declared.

 To receive any Petitions from Members of the Council in accordance with Council Procedure Rule 9.

 Council received petitions from (i) Councillor Gregg opposing the proposed increase in car parking charges in Kirklees and (ii) Councillor Bolt opposing the introduction of car parking charges in Mirfield.